-This study aims at evaluating the suitability of high-resolution RS (SMOS1km and MOD16A2) and LSM (SURFEX-ISBA) data for generating rainfall (SPI), soil moisture (SMDI) and evapotranspiration (ETDI) drought (single-variable) indices to better understand the mechanisms behind the temporal evolution of drought in semi-arid climates.
-The comparison of RS and LSM results is a main aim of the study to detect the factors impacting drought indices based on RS and LSM data.
+This study aims at evaluating the suitability of highresolution RS (SMOS1km and MOD16A2) and LSM (SURFEX-ISBA) data for generating rainfall (SPI), soil moisture (SMDI) and evapotranspiration (ETDI) drought (single-variable) indices to better understand the mechanisms behind the temporal evolution of drought in semi-arid climates.
+The comparison of RS and LSM data results is a main aim of the study to detect the factors impacting drought indices based on RS and LSM data.
 The study further evaluates the advantage of the barely explored weekly temporal scale to capture the short-term anomalies of evaporation and soil moisture decisive for drought in semi-arid areas.
-The study has an agricultural scope focused on drought in rain-fed environments given its importance on the land-atmospheric feedbacks (Herrera-Estrada et al., 2017) and the regional socioeconomic sustainability.
+The study has an agricultural scope focused on drought in rainfed environments given its importance to land-atmosphere feedbacks (Herrera-Estrada et al., 2017) and regional socioeconomic sustainability.